-Piloted in Los Angeles in partnership with IKAR and now launching in San Francisco, Death Over Dinner: Jewish Edition explores the roles, rituals and meanings of death in the Jewish context as a way to bring light and life into the conversation.
+Piloted in Los Angeles in partnership with IKAR and now launched in San Francisco and Chicago, Death Over Dinner: Jewish Edition explores the roles, rituals and meanings of death in the Jewish context as a way to bring light and life into the conversation.

-Supported by generous grants from the Jewish Community Foundation of Los Angeles, and from the Jewish Community Federation and Endowment Fund of San Francisco.
+Supported by generous grants from the Jewish Community Foundation of Los Angeles and the Breakthrough Fund: An Innovation of the Jewish United Fund of Metropolitan Chicago.

-Interested in exploring Jewish stuff?
-Reboot has a number of active programs that provide DIY tools for individuals and communities to explore Jewish identity and meaning.
+Interested in more creative Jewish projects?
+Reboot has a number of programs that provide DIY tools for individuals and communities to explore Jewish identity with meaning and joy.
 Discover our programs here.

 Want to help keep Reboot going?
 Reboot's programs are made possible as a result of generous donors.
 Reboot is a 501(c)3 non-profit organization.
 A list of Reboot's major supporters are here.
 If you’re interested in supporting Reboot, you can make a donation by here: